waimea-snoble/200DTD-Assesment/docs/Design.md

 The clients of the business will be parents or gymnasts who want to help out in Gymnastics Nelson.

 The clients want a way to see the list of tasks and when it needs to be done.
-They could do this via computor or mobile phone, but they might not be experienced using technology, so they system needs to be easy to use and requires no experience.
+They could do this via computor or mobile phone, but they might not be experienced using technology, so they system needs to be easy to use and requires little experience with technology.

 ### Proposed Solution